A cookie is a small piece of data that is sent by the web server and stored on the user's computer.

 Privacy risks of cookies

 Cookies can be used for malicious purposes.
-If someone else uses your smartphone and your passwords are stored in cookies, they will be able to access your accounts on websites.
+If someone else uses your smartphone and your passwords are stored in cookies, they can access your accounts on websites.
 Cookies can be used to find out what pages you've visited and use this data to display obtrusive ads.

 In general, disabling cookies will cause you more inconvenience than it's worth, but if you want to do everything possible to prevent your data from leaking, you will need to disable cookies.
 However, some sites may stop working properly after you do this.